rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has changed `serialized_attributes` and `attr_readonly` to class methods only.
 You shouldn't use instance methods since it's now deprecated.
 You should change them to use class methods, e.g. `self.serialized_attributes` to `self.class.serialized_attributes`.

 * Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
 You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) to a smoothly upgrade path.

+* If you are not using Protected Attributes, you can remove any options related to this gem such as `whitelist_attributes` or `mass_assignment_sanitizer` options.

 * Rails 4.0 requires that scopes use a callable object such as a Proc or lambda: